kkerswell/CI_PP1_AnimalCharity/README.md

 - The goal is to choose gender-neutral colours.
 - Final palette colours that were chosen were #F4F9F4 #C4E3CB #8AAE92 #616161
 - Source: https://colorhunt.co/palette/f4f9f4c4e3cb8aae92616161
+- The colour of #616161 was later changed to #424242 due to warning on accessibility checking tool.

 ### Fonts
 - Create a modern look with soft lines